What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 - Trying to avoid busy areas.

 An employer should reduce business travel of the employees to a minimum and advise employees to conduct virtual meetings where possible.
+Vehicle sharing during business trips must also respect the minimum distance or – where not possible – take other personal protection measures such as wearing face masks.

 - Discuss with employees if they have concerns travelling for business purposes.